Frequently Asked Questions

 Proper clothing and footwear also plays a crucial role in ensuring children's safety while outdoors.
 Our gear list varies by season, but in general the children need: rain or snow pants, jackets, good muck boots, waterproof mittens and hats, and multiple insulating layers.
 A second set of clothing is always kept on hand in the child's backpack, in addition to a water bottle, which goes with them everywhere.
 The children arrive to school in their outdoor gear, since they are dropped off outside.
 Children who are not properly prepared for the day's weather, will be not be permitted to participate.
 Our motto is "there is no bad weather, only bad clothing!"

 What will my child be learning?
-Will my child be ready for public school?
+Will my child be ready for grade school?

-In regard to preparing the children for life beyond the Oak, a nature-based curriculum routinely requires the children to observe, concentrate, explore, collect, sort, experiment, engineer, and construct.
+In regard to preparing the children for the next step in their educational journey, a nature-based curriculum routinely requires the children to observe, concentrate, explore, collect, sort, experiment, engineer, and construct.
 Our natural setting encourages the children to make up their own stories and play scenarios set in imaginative worlds utilizing elements from the forest floor as toys, tools, and creative decorations.
 They learn to appreciate the larger world around them and the role they play within it.
 Children at Painted Oak are encouraged to ask questions and discover the answers, to respect others' opinions and work cooperatively toward a common goal, and to develop a sense of self.
-All of these combine to provide an outstanding foundation for holistic growth and school readiness.
+All of these combine to provide an outstanding foundation for holistic growth and grade school readiness.

 Who should I contact for more information?